phetsims/phet-info/checklists/core-description-review-checklist.md

 ### PDOM Structure & Navigation

-- [ ] Verify Descriptions/A11y View matches the Simulation Design Doc
 - [ ] Ensure tab order makes sense (limit bouncing, similar items grouped)
 - [ ] Headings are used only when necessary, limit sub-levels
 - [ ] Components in each heading section make sense for the context of the sim (e.g., Play Area vs. Control Area)